gnembon/fabric-carpet/docs/scarpet/language/SystemFunctions.md

 bad code, not the internal world access behaviour.
 Some things tough like players or entities manipulation, can be effectively parallelized.

-If the app is shutting down, creating new tasks via `task`
+If the app is shutting down, creating new tasks via `task` will not succeed.
+Instead the new task will do nothing and return `null`, so most threaded application should handle closing apps naturally.
+Keep in mind in case you rely on task return values, that they will return `null` regardless of anything in these situations.

 ### `task(function, ... args)`, `task_thread(executor, function, ... args)`